By using Replypad, you agree to our Cookie Policy.

 2. You should now see yourself in the followers section on conversation’s sidebar.

-Option 3 – add other users as followers
+Option 3 – add other users or teams as followers

 1. Click Manage under the Followers area in the conversation window, on the sidebar.